Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Of the two genera described within this tribe, only one is found in the Afrotropical region: Nepheronia.

-An Afrotropical genus comprising only five species, with four being recorded in Uganda and all four are represented at Semuliki.
-The fifth species being an endemic of Madagascar, N. pauliana.
+Genus Nepheronia.
+An Afrotropical genus comprising only five species, with four being recorded in Uganda and all four have been recorded at Semuliki.
+The fifth species being an endemic of Madagascar, Nepheronia pauliana.

 Nepheronia argia (male, upper and underside)